nicholasburka/rps-gui/reach/tut2/seriousrps_tutorial2.md

         interact.seeOutcome(outcome); });
       exit(); });
 ```
+- We change every reference from hand to batch, in this case find-and-replace works
+- In Line 35 and 63 the winner function call is changed to batchWinner

-We change the CLI similarly, by setting the batchSize, adding a getBatch function and replacing references to firstHand and getHand with firstBatch and getBatch.
+The CLI changes similarly, by setting the batchSize, adding a getBatch function and replacing references to firstHand and getHand with firstBatch and getBatch.
 ```
 const batchSize = 5;
 const getBatch = async () => {